codecrypto-academy/student-guides/README.md

 # 🎓 CodeCrypto Student Repository Guide

-Welcome to your personal repository for the coding academy!
-This repository will be used to showcase your progress, projects, and assignments.
-Please follow the instructions below to set up your repository, create branches, and push your work.
+This repository will provide the instructions to set up your repository, create branches, and push your work.

 ---